 Ray Gargiulo is a resident of Richmond’s Carillon area, and is a member of the Carillon Civic Association.
 He is a retired Richmond Public School employee with 32 years of service.
 Ray was the principal of both E.S.H.
 Greene and Broad Rock Elementary Schools and later an instructional specialist.
 He created and directed both the highly successful Lunch Buddies Program and the Teacher Resource and Development Center.
 He has also taught school in the inner city of Cleveland, Ohio, in addition to schools in Liberia, Africa as a Peace Corps Volunteer and at the American Embassy in Khartoum, Sudan.
 He has his Bachelor’s and Master’s Degrees in education from Ohio University, and his Doctorate Degree in education from the University of New Mexico.

 Presently, Ray is an adjunct faculty member of Virginia State University School of Graduate Studies, Research and Outreach.
 He is the Volunteer Executive Director Emeritus of GRASP, Inc. His service in the community includes being a patrol officer with the Richmond City’s Police Department, Neighborhood Assistant Officer’s Program.
 He also holds the rank of Sergeant 1st Class in the Virginia National Guard’s Defense Force.

 Senator Benjamin Lambert was a practicing Optometrist and former long term member of the Virginia Senate.
 He served on the Board of Dominion Resources, Virginia Union, and many other prominent organizations and businesses in the community.
 Senator Lambert was long active in providing opportunities and mentoring for young people in the City of Richmond and surrounding counties.
-The Henrico Education Foundation annually awards a $5,000 scholarship in his honor.

 Robert B. Maxwell, III, M.Ed.